-- Think deeply about materials, consider solutions to problems, and share ideas - Non-verbally express understanding (e.g., building models) - Respond to open-ended and/or questions of progressing difficulty - Develop across multiple domains (i.e., language, cognition, social-emotional, fine/gross motor, literacy, mathematics, arts) in daily activities such as morning meeting, center time, or direct instruction - · Engage in sustained feedback loops with teacher or peers on a single topic, as appropriate to their developmental level - Evaluate hypotheses and draw conclusions about materials or ideas - Evaluate their own thinking with or without prompting and support from the teacher - Use total communication tools and strategies (e.g., PECS, signs, sign language, symbols, objects, icons and other visual images, eye gazing, blinking, head nodding, voice output devices, assistive technology, or other) to demonstrate understanding verbally and/or non-verbally consistent with their developmental levels - Use appropriate language and vocabulary to express understanding consistent with their developmental levels
+- .
+Think deeply about materials, consider solutions to problems, and share ideas - Non-verbally express understanding (e.g., building models) - Respond to open-ended and/or questions of progressing difficulty - Engage in sustained feedback loops with teacher or peers on a single topic, as appropriate to their developmental level - Evaluate hypotheses and draw conclusions about materials or ideas - · Evaluate their own thinking with or without prompting and support from the teacher - Demonstrate significant progress toward learning goals

-Some students demonstrate movement toward higher-level understanding as a result of their participation in the learning experience.\
+Some students demonstrate movement toward higher-level understanding as a result of their participation in the learning experience.